Components

 To merge the interfaces into a single VM, users can follow these next steps:

-Go to the Components tab under the wXcked Eye Settings page.
+1. Go to the Components tab under the wXcked Eye System Management page.

-Select the two interfaces and click Combine selected.
+2. Select the two (or more) interfaces to combine and click Combine selected.

-This will open a new page where you can set the information for the combined VM.
+1. This will open a new page where users can set the information for the combined VM.

-Under General, set the combined VM’s Primary IP address and assign the VM a name.
+2. Under General, set the combined VM’s Primary IP address and assign the VM a name.
 This will be used in the Topology graph.
-It is recommended to select a name that explicitly indicates that this VM has two separate interface.
+It is recommended to select a name that explicitly indicates that this VM has two separate interfaces.